momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 You can see in the Layer Properties window that **stl_blck_grp_table** was joined to **MO_blck_group_2017**.
 Click **OK** to exit out of the Layer Properties window.

 7. Right-click on **MO_blck_group_2017_Project** and click on **Open Attribue Table**.
 If you continue to scroll to the right, you will eventually see the joined fields.
 Don't be too concerned with any blank fields; the field you only need to concern yourself with is AHY1E001 which is the total population of people per Census block group.
-You can find out the meaning of each field by looking at the **codebook file(nhgis0013_ds233_20175_2017_blck_grp_codebook.txt)** that is located in **nhgis0013_csv**.
+You can find out the meaning of each field by looking at the **codebook file(nhgisXXXX_ds233_20175_2017_blck_grp_codebook.txt)** that is located in **nhgisXXXX_csv**.

 ## Unit 6: Computing values with Field Calculator
 With the field calculator, you are able to make new fields based on doing calculations with already existing fields.
 Let's perform a field calculation with the **STLschools** layer.